UWNETLAB/metaknowledge/_posts/docs/2015-11-05-tagProcessing.md

 ######The DE Tag

-extracts the keywords assigned by the author of the Record
+extracts the keywords assigned by the author of the Record.
+The WOS description is:

+    Author keywords are included in records of articles from 1991 forward.
+They are also include in conference proceedings records.

 ###### Parameters